jlindsey15/RetinalCode/README.md

 # RetinalCode

+Note: The code present on this repo is currently poorly documented.
+This will be addressed soon!

 Identifying the constraints and redundancies shaping the retinal code with a deep network simulation.
 We find that convolutional and (untied) locally connected networks tend to yield oriented receptive fields similar to those in V1.
 However, subject to a dimensionality bottleneck constraint in an early layer, center-surround receptive fields characteristic of retinal ganglion cells and LGN emerge.